hotwebmatter/AsciiInitials/README.md

 In order to meet the specification, I had to replace colons with lowercase `m` and `o` characters.

+Note also that I'm handicapped by my congenital lack of a middle initial.

 For more info on FIGlet, see: http://www.figlet.org

 ## Example output